brian-arnold/Calc_AlleleFrequency_Tetraploid/README.md

 Output Files:

 Allele Frequency Spectrum (AFS) file: this file is tab-delimited, with each row representing a different locus (specific position on a scaffold/contig).
-This first and second column represent the scaffold and position, respectively, and the following columns are the allele frequencies for each population.
+The first and second column represent the scaffold and position, respectively, and the following columns are the derived allele proportions for each population and range from 0 to 1.

 QC file: This file shows some information about the populations, including the number of individuals per population but also the number of individuals *after* downsampling.
 It